vithi2006/Excel/README.md

 # Excel Analysis
 This is work that I did in Excel during my Data Technician Skills Bootcamp.

-## Project 1: First use of aggregate values
+## Project 1: First use of 'Filter, SUM and AVERAGE'

 This project used the retail_sales dataset: [retail_sales_dataset_Master.xlsx](https://github.com/user-attachments/files/20266770/retail_sales_dataset_Master.xlsx)